 Roughly 90% of buyers work with agents.
 If you attract a represented buyer, they’ll have to cover their own agent’s fee.
 This may deter some buyers who may not want or have the ability to cover this fee out of pocket on top of their down payment.

-As was mentioned in the previous section, your sale will be handled by a team, rather than a single, dedicated agent.
+If you list with REX, your sale will be handled by a team, rather than a single, dedicated agent.

 In large metro areas where REX has a big presence, you may work with a bigger team than you would in a smaller or more remote market.